 If you have full-time employment elsewhere, you don't need to register as a business.
 You still have to pay tax, though.

-The rules on paying tax for landlords depend on where you are.
-For more information, visit GOV.UK.
+The rules on paying tax for landlords depend on where you are in the UK.

 Decide how you want to manage your property